tiarno/reachtim/content/articles/bottle.md

     </form>

 When the user clicks the `submit` button, the `save_data` function is called.
-In turn, `save_date` gets the JSON data from the form, stringifies it and fires an AJAX POST back to our URL route for updating a person (the only route in our app that accepts a POST request).
+In turn, `save_data` gets the JSON data from the form, stringifies it and fires an AJAX POST back to our URL route for updating a person (the only route in our app that accepts a POST request).

     :::javascript
     <script type="text/javascript" src="/js/jquery.min.js"></script>